9 Things I Wish I Knew When I Started Trading Forex

-Trading in Forex is quite an adventure.
+Trading Forex is quite an adventure.
 Many people choose to travel the world to ‘find themselves’.
-If you really want to embark on a soul searching experience, trading is an excellent way to genuinely get to know yourself.
+If you really want to embark on a soul-searching experience, trading is an excellent way to genuinely get to know yourself.

 We’ve made a list of what we believe traders will discover on their path to becoming a prosperous Forex trader.
 If you are new to the Forex market, here are some valuable life lessons to give you some insights into the hurdles that are expected.

 If you’re an experienced trader, perhaps this will serve as a healthy reminder.

 A good workman never blames his tools

 There are many trading platforms, indicators, robots and tools out there to help you trade.
 Many high profile trading personalities claim to owe their success to particular strategies and tools.
 Unfortunately, what works well for others, won’t necessarily work for you.